qixils/Archipelago/worlds/minecraft/docs/en_Minecraft.md

 Victory is achieved when the player kills the Ender Dragon, enters the portal in The End, and completes the credits sequence either by skipping it or watching it play out.

+Depending on configuration, victory may instead be achieved after defeating the Wither, or after completing both conditions.

 ## Which recipes are locked?